 Columns (4) and (5) compare the noise in sales forecasts.
-Results suggest that DCs reduced the noise in their sales forecasts after integration (p-value<0.001), and the reduction was greater for DCs far away from the CP (p-value=0.001).
-Consistent with our arguments above, DCs close to the CP would be able to partially observe some "hint" that the CP will initiate a new product launch or promotion, whereas a DC far away would have to wait for the CP's explicit notification.
-DCs faraway therefore experienced a greater information disadvantage before integration and would benefit more from integration.
-Column 5 also confirms that forecasts of newer products benefited (experienced a greater reduction in forecast noise) from integration (pvalue<0.001).
+Results suggest that DCs reduced the noise in their sales forecasts after integration, and the reduction was greater for NonCSDs (p-value<0.001) and DCs far away from the CP (p-value=0.001).
+Even before the integration, DCs close to the CP would be able to partially observe some "hint" that the CP will initiate a new product launch or promotion, whereas DCs faraway would have to wait for the CP's explicit notification.
+DCs faraway therefore experienced greater information disadvantage before integration and would benefit more from integration.
+Column 5 also confirms that forecasts of newer products benefited more from integration (p-value<0.001).

 Overall, results in table 5 suggest that the joint reduction in both stockout rates and inventory after integration was due to an overall improvement in coordination efficiency, most likely reduced information asymmetry in both directions.
-While reductions in the bottler's information misrepresentation (i.e., increasing sales forecasts) after integration can explain the reduction in inventory in days of forecasted sales, it cannot not explain the reduction in inventory in days of actual sales.
-We think the inventory reduction (beyond what can be explained by reduced forecast bias) may be due to the DCs reducing buffer inventory as they became more confident in a less noisy sales forecasts.
-In a supplementary analysis, we do find that inventory was positively associated with both the downward forecast bias and forecast noise in the previous period.
+While the reduction in the Bottler's information misrepresentation (i.e., the increase in sales forecasts) after integration can explain the reduction in inventory in days of forecasted sales, it cannot not explain the reduction in inventory in days of actual sales.
+We think the inventory reduction may also be caused by DCs reducing buffer inventory as they became more confident in less noisy sales forecasts.
+In a supplementary analysis, we do find that inventory was positively associated with both the downward forecasting bias and forecasting noise in the previous period.